-A message from Canada West Foundation President and CEO Gary Mar: Together, we are better
+WATCH: A Canada West Foundation 50th anniversary message from President and CEO Gary G. Mar: Together, we are better

 Our work has gained the ear of premiers, prime ministers and other politicians – of all political stripes; it has commanded the attention of business and community leaders; it has informed and engaged members of the public across the West and Canada, all the while providing thoughtful, independent and useful research and advice on matters of public policy.

 Today, the role of the West in Confederation is once again a pressing issue.
 For some, the country seems more divided along regional lines than ever before, within the West itself and Canada as a whole.
 But while some things may feel the same, the West has also changed dramatically over the past years.

 As the Canada West Foundation marks our 50th anniversary, we will look back and look ahead at our:

 Who we are, where do we live, where have we come from and where are we going?
 How will we prepare for the world and work of the future?

 How do we earn our living?
 How have the drivers of our economy changed?
 And how will they change in the future.
 What are some of the major innovations that have and will create economic change?
 Whole new industries have grown and matured during this time.

 How has the role of the West changed in the federation?
 Where do we go from here?